CyberArchitect777/hacker-whacker-access-denied/README.md

 # Added Features

-Hacker Whacker: Access Denied adds the following features on top of the original game:-
+Hacker Whacker: Access Denied makes the following changes from the original Hacker Whacker game:-

 - The project logos have been re-branded as is fitting for a new project.
+Other changes have been made to update the game page to a style reflected in the new project.
+- Usability updates have been made to improve the user experience.
+For example, clicking the game logo text no longer sends the user back to the main menu and potentially interrupting their game.
 - A game settings page has been added to allow the user to enable or disable new features.
-- Hackers with shields appear, representing anti-malware software examining your system.
+- New Switchable Game Mode: Ethical Hackers - Hackers with shields appear, representing ethical hackers examining your system.
 Clicking them costs you 20 points, adding a new dimension to the fast-paced game.
-This mode is selectable in the game options.
-- Alternative speeds have been added to slow down and speed up the game.
+- New Switchable Game Mode: Speed Mode - Five different speeds have been added to slow down and speed up the game according to the user preference.
+The default is the middle speed of the five.
-- Sounds have been added to promote user immersion in the game
+- Sounds have been added to promote user immersion in the game.
+- The in-game instructions have been naturally updated.
+- A version number has been added to all screens in the game after the project reached mature status.

 ## Deployment And Repository